peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 MUST take no action.
 Specifically, it MUST NOT delete or alter the existing DS RRset.

+To accommodate transient inconsistencies (e.g. replication delays), the Parental Agent MAY retry the full process, repeating all queries.
+A schedule with exponential back-off is RECOMMENDED (such as after 5, 10, 20, 40, ... minutes).

 # Performing a Poll-based CSYNC Update